IAmSilK/Cooldowns/README.md

 - command: CommandId
   cooldown: cooldown time span
 ```

+If you're using `SilK.Cooldowns.Rocket`, the command id will be the name found in `Commands.config.xml` prefixed by `Rocket.`.
+For the `/heal` command, the id would be `Rocket.heal`.

 The following example is a modified version of the default `openmod.roles.yaml` file to apply a cooldown of 30 seconds to the help command.
 ```yaml